oyster-catcher/HopperGuidance/README.md

 - Max thrust - how much of the available thrust to use.
 Set this slow and the descent will be slow and careful.
 You can use more than 100% since the calculation is done when calculating the trajectory you might have lost weight due to fuel usage and you will have spare acceleration by landing.
 - Time penalty - by default with a time penalty of zero the solution will minimize fuel usage.
 Setting a penalty of time will encourage a faster time to landing at the expense of extra fuel.
 You might want to use this on low gravity otherwise your craft may be allowed to drift upwards so a long time to make best use of gravity

+While can you set target latitude, longitude and altitude its far easier to click "Pick Target" then click on the main view to select the target.
+You will need to increase the target size to see far away targets.
+Note that the target is horizontal so it will get hidden on slopes.

 Parameters for (2) describe what to do when the craft is off the trajectory.
 The nearest point on the trajectory is marked by a blue line from the craft to the trajectory.
 This nearest point takes into account and position and velocity with a little more weight for velocity.
 This makes the craft behave more smoothly rather than blindy aiming for the nearest point in position.
 So the craft tries to match the position and velocity of the nearest point.
 If calculates a correct to the thrust vector to try and minimise the discrepancy.
 Six PID controllers are used to achieve this.
 3 for the X,Y and Z positions and 3 for X, Y and Z velocities.

 - Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 0.1% thrust.
 This prevent the craft thrusting in the wrong direction and waits of it to point correctly